What is risk management?

 Our goal is for risk management to be:

-• Embedded in our culture, a positive organisational culture in which people embrace their roles and responsibilities
+• Embedded in our culture Part of a positive organisational culture in which roles and responsibilities are clear, people embrace their responsibilities, and in which everyone plays a part.

-• Dynamic and responsive to change, responding swiftly to events, changes in the environmental context and the results of monitoring and reviewing activities
+• Dynamic and responsive to change Respond swiftly to events, changes in the environmental context, and the results of monitoring and reviewing activities.
+Be based on the best available information – drawing on data, expert judgement, and stakeholder feedback to inform evidence-based decisions.

 We define strategic risks as ‘threats’ which if they occur could materially impact the ability to deliver our strategic objectives.

 Typically, these are affected by competition, sector changes, capital availability, political environment, legal and regulatory changes and reputation issues.
-These tend to be inter-departmental in nature and reflect cross-cutting themes.
-Strategic Risks are owned by the Executive Team and reported to each regular Board meeting and to Audit & Risk Committee.
+These tend to be cross-functional in nature and theme.
+Strategic risks are owned by the Executive Team and Corporate Directors and regularly reported to both Board and Audit & Risk Committee.

 Operational Risks

 Operational risks are significant in the context of our business.
-These are owned by Leadership Team (LT), who report into Executive Team, and reviewed at least quarterly.
+These are owned by Leadership Team (LT) Directors, who report into Executive Team, and are reviewed at least quarterly.
 Structured in this way, we ensure risk ownership is clear and the whole operational business is risk assessed.
 Some ‘Risk Registers’ are also subject to review by Committees.
-Risks can be “escalated” from Operational Risk Registers to the Strategic Risk Register by the Executive Team.
+Risks can be “escalated” from Operational Risk Registers to the Strategic Risk Register by approval of the Executive Team.

 Risk Appetite